Sunsetra/PETSpider/README.md

 # PETSpider
-A crawler to grab resource from Pixiv, E-hentai and Twitter.
+A crawler to fetch resource from Pixiv, E-hentai and Twitter.